runtipi/raspberrypi/README.md

 qemu-utils kpartx gpg pigz sed
 ```

-4. Set the current runtipi version in `config`
+4. Set the current runtipi version in `config` (replace the `runtipi_version` with a version from the stable runtipi repo, like 3.0.0)

 5. Build